Ahmed-Mohammed-11/CTF-Solutions/README.md

 # CTF Solutions

 In the world of cybersecurity, Capture the Flag (CTF) competitions provide exciting challenges that put your hacking and problem-solving skills to the test.
-This repository is designed to be a collection of your CTF solutions, allowing you to showcase your expertise, collaborate with others, and keep track of your progress.
+This repository is designed to be a collection of CTF solutions.

 # Usage
 Feel free to explore this repository and use the solutions provided as a reference or learning resource.
 The solutions are organized by CTF competition and field, making it easy to find specific challenges you may be working on.